Colorado's Best Retro Road Trips

 Motor over to Durango Hot Springs Resort & Spa for some calorie-burning laps in the mineral-water pool, followed by a steaming soak.
 Or, fly high on a zipline excursion at Soaring Tree Top Adventures before grabbing lunch for the road: An array of meats and cheeses from PJ’s Gourmet Market or a moon-sized cinnamon roll from Durango Bagel will do the trick nicely.

 Book it to the main attraction: Mesa Verde National Park near Cortez, where 600-plus Ancestral Puebloan cliff dwellings will dazzle your inner archaeologist and panoramic canyon views will send you into sensory overload.
-Recharge with a frozen mocha from the Silver Bean, an adorable cafe in an Airstream.
+Recharge with a frozen mocha from the Silver Bean, an adorable cafe in an Airstream or make a beeline for dinner at Cortez’s Loungin’ Lizard (you’ll love their tender pork-belly tacos and Colorado craft beer).

 End your day in colorful comfort at Retro Inn at Mesa Verde where you’ll spot the King himself (they have an Elvis statue on site) or stay at Sundance RV Park if you’re traveling in retro style via Airstream.